sciosci/SOSCD/_pages/recruitment.md

 #### Contact me

-If you want to discuss your current career plans, are interested in our research, or are considering a Ph.D., please email me at deacuna AT syr.edu.
+If you want to discuss your current career plans, are interested in our research, or are considering a Ph.D., please email me at daniel.acuna AT colorado.edu.

 __For the Ph.D. program, the Deadline is December 15, but you should talk to me first__
 [Go to CS's department application](https://www.colorado.edu/cs/academics/graduate-programs/doctor-philosophy)